 Lovers of classic romcoms should also keep an eye out for the Julia Roberts and Hugh Grant film Notting Hill (8 February).

 Showmax will feature crime drama Manhunt S1 from Friday, 26 March.
 The series is based on the true story of the manhunt that followed the 2004 murder of French student Amélie Delagrange in London, and stars Martin Clunes as Detective Chief Inspector Colin Sutton.

 Tense docu-drama film Official Secrets joins the slate from Thursday, 18 March.
 South African director Gavin Hood presents Keira Knightley as the whistle-blower Katharine Gun, who exposed the illegal activities of the US and British intelligence services ahead of the Iraq War.

 There’s more Keira coming up in the British comedy drama Misbehaviour on Thursday, 18 March.
 The movie is based on the story of British women who subverted the 1970 Miss World pageant.
 The cast includes Gugu Mbatha-Raw, Lesley Manville, Jessie Buckley, Keeley Hawes, Rhys Ifans, Charlotte Spencer and Emma Corrin.

 Wild Rose on Monday, 29 March stars Jessie Buckley as an ex-con mother of two who has big dreams of becoming a country singing star.

 DStv Premium, Compact Plus and Compact customers can enjoy these shows at discounted rates if they add Showmax to their DStv bill.

+Get the DStv app, a free service for DStv subscribers.
 With the DStv app, the same channels you watch on your decoder at home are available for you to stream online at https://now.dstv.com/, or using the DStv app on your phone.